ory/kratos/docs/docs/cli/kratos-hashers-argon2-hash.md

 ## kratos hashers argon2 hash

-Hash a list of passwords for benchmarking the hashing parameters.
+Hash a list of passwords for benchmarking the hashing parameters

 ### Synopsis

-Hash a list of passwords for benchmarking the hashing parameters.
+Hash a list of passwords for benchmarking the hashing parameters

 ```
 kratos hashers argon2 hash <password1> [<password2> ...] [flags]